wpendl99/.github/profile/webFrameworks/react/reactivity/reactivity.md

 The Question component also has a state named `answer`.
 The value of answer is displayed as part of the Question's content.
 The user can interact with this state through HTML radio input elements.
 When one of the inputs is changed the Question's `onChange` function is called and the answer state is updated to reflect the user's choice.
 This automatically causes the display of the answer to be updated.

+Be careful about your assumptions of when state is updated.
+Just because you called `updateState` does not mean that you can access the updated state on the next line of code.
+The update happens asynchronously, and therefore you never really know when it is going to happen, you only know that it will eventually happen.

 Notice in the example that there are two ways to define state.
 The function `React.useState` is used for function style components, and the class property `state` and function `updateState` are used for class style components.
 Since Survey is a function component and Question is a class component, examples of both are demonstrated.

 ```jsx